EUDAT-Training/B2SAFE-B2STAGE-Training/11b-HTTP-API-handson-user.md

   $SERVER/api/registered/tempZone/home/alice/upload
 ```

 all data will be gone and we have again our empty home collection.
-Note, if you assigned PIDs to data and colections, the PIDs will still existi and possibly point to a none xisting location.
+Note, if you assigned PIDs to data and collections, the PIDs will still exist and possibly point to a none existing location.